Mohenjo-daro

-Mohenjo-daro was abandoned in the 19th century BCE as the Indus Valley Civilization declined, and the site was not rediscovered until the 1920s.
+The site was rediscovered in the 1920s.
 Significant excavation has since been conducted at the site of the city, which was designated a UNESCO World Heritage Site in 1980, the first site in South Asia to be so designated.
 The site is currently threatened by erosion and improper restoration.

 Etymology

 The city's original name is unknown.
 Based on his analysis of a Mohenjo-daro seal, Iravatham Mahadevan speculates that the city's ancient name could have been Kukkuṭārma ("the city [-rma] of the cockerel [kukkuta]").
 Cock-fighting may have had ritual and religious significance for the city.
 Mohenjo-daro may also have been a point of diffusion for the clade of the domesticated chicken found in Africa, Western Asia, Europe and the Americas.

-Mohenjo-daro, the modern name for the site, has been interpreted as "Mound of the Dead Men" in Sindhi.
+Mohenjo-daro, the modern name for the site, has been interpreted as "Mound of the Dead" in Sindhi.